NLnetLabs/rpki-doc/source/routinator/initialisation.rst

 TALs provide hints for the trust anchor certificates to be used both to discover and validate all RPKI content.
-The five TALs — one for each Regional Internet Registry (RIR) — are bundled with Routinator and installed by the :command:`init` command.
+The five TALs — one for each Regional Internet Registry (RIR) — are bundled with Routinator and installed by the :subcmd:`init` command.

 ..
 WARNING:: Using the TAL from ARIN, the RIR for the United States, Canada as
              well as many Caribbean and North Atlantic islands, requires you to read and accept their `Relying Party Agreement
              <https://www.arin.net/resources/manage/rpki/tal/>`_ before you can
              use it.
-Running the :command:`init` command will provide you with instructions.
+Running the :subcmd:`init` command will provide you with instructions.

 .. code-block:: text